 important part of the show," said Seed Committee Chairman Jim Arbuckle.

-The Seed Sale has, since its inception, has raised over $100,000 for
+The Seed Sale has, since its inception, has raised about $110,000 for

 the Children's Hospital of Eastern Ontario.